 Set forth below is a summary of certain information concerning our share capital as well as a description of certain provisions of our articles of association and relevant provisions of the Danish Companies Act.
-The summary includes certain references to and descriptions of material provisions of our articles of association and Danish law in force as of the date of this prospectus.
+The summary includes certain references to and descriptions of material provisions of our articles of association to be effective in connection with the consummation of this offering and Danish law in force as of the date of this prospectus.
 The summary below contains only material information concerning our share capital and corporate status and does not purport to be complete and is qualified in its entirety by reference to our articles of association and applicable Danish law.
+Further, please note that as an ADS holder you will not be treated as one of our shareholders and will not have any shareholder rights.